-In my last post I talked about the impact that Male Impersonators and Mark Simpson’s work in general has had on me, especially in relation to me finally abandoning feminism as a dogma.
+In my last post I talked about the impact that [redacted] and [redacted] has had on me, especially in relation to me finally abandoning feminism as a dogma.
 I wrote the post after seeing a recent review of Male Impersonators.
-The author could not publish her piece without making some snide remarks about me and my newfound ‘anti-feminism’ that I had explained in my review of Simpson’s 1994 classic tome.
+The author could not publish her piece without making some snide remarks about me and my newfound ‘anti-feminism’ that I had explained in [redacted].

 Interestingly someone else, a man, also read my review but had a very different reaction.
 He found my story of the influence of feminism on my life, and my eventual rejection of it, moving.
 He mentioned me in this post here:

 He also mentioned another non-feminist blogger Girlwriteswhat.
 He described some of the abuse she has suffered online lately, due to her stance that goes against the feminist grain.
 He pointed out the irony of feminists punishing women for thinking for themselves and being independent!